MultiQC/MultiQC/docs/markdown/development/modules.md

 - Configuration parameters that the tool can read from the user config;
 - Any post-processing needed to be done by the user before running the module;
 - Performance considerations;
-- Conflicts with other MultiC modules.
+- Conflicts with other MultiQC modules.

 ### Logging